Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Introduction

 \section{Introduction}

-Data are rarely collected for a single limited purpose in research.
+Biomedical data are rarely collected for a single purpose in research.
 Observational databases, like electronic health records (EHR), compile troves of information on extensive samples, providing new opportunities to explore various novel scientific interests with a single data source.
 Randomized experiments, such as clinical trials, attempt to simultaneously address the primary endpoint alongside multiple secondary objectives.
-Moreover, data from both observational and randomized studies can require validation in their own ways.
+Surveillance datasets, like those derived from population-based surveys, seek to describe many aspects of public health from a consolidated data collection effort.
+Moreover, data from these different study types require validation for their own reasons and in their own ways.